ksu-hmi/hospital-readmission-prediction/projectroadmap.md

 - [x] Create and commit this projectroadmap.md file to the repo
 - [x] Run existing Jupyter notebooks successfully
 - [x] Identify key features from the dataset
+- [x] Enhance predict.py to include diagnosis, A1C, and blood glucose in decision logic
+- [x] Update diagnosis options to reflect critical conditions
+- [x] Create a new input flow for more realistic user simulation
+- [x] Clean and organize predict.py for better readability and structure
+- [x] Commit updated logic with concise messages and titles